 A worshipping and inclusive Army is started

-When William and Catherine Booth began the work in London that would grow to become The Salvation Army, few would have predicted their legacy: an organisation, part of the Christian Church, now working in close to 130 countries and with a history spanning more than 150 years.
+When William and Catherine Booth began the work in London that would grow to become The Salvation Army, few would have predicted their legacy: an organisation, part of the Christian Church, now working in more than 130 countries and with a history spanning more than 150 years.
 Throughout this time there have been millions of members, and people have been helped right across the world – but this movement had humble beginnings.